eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

 Enhance: Added features and flows to The EOS Chatbot
 Promote: Twitter content sharing
-Support: Pomelo funding, ENF Grant Framework funding

-Long Term Plan: To build a robust chatbot capable of giving support to milions of users, helping with project discovery,
+Support: Pomelo funding, ENF Grant Framework funding Long Term Plan: To build a robust chatbot capable of giving automated support to milions of users, helping with project discovery, and connecting dapps with our database of engaged users.

 ## Additional Information